PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

+- [ ] Change -Inf in log2-table to small value for visualization in IGV
 - [ ] Remove dependency for MACS 1.4 (use chipseq package)
 - [ ] Compile into bioConductor package
 - [ ] Make names consistent and apply Rlint to code